-This is problematic, because the moment an ad becomes ineligible, your sales, Best Seller Rank and organic keywords all start to decline.
-So it’s a good idea to use an digital shelf tool to set stock level alerts and prevent stockouts.
+This is problematic because the moment an ad becomes ineligible your sales Best Seller Rank and organic keywords all start to decline.
+So it's a good idea to use a Digital Shelf Analytics Tool to set stock level alerts and prevent stockouts.

 2. Boost your ratings and reviews

-When choosing which ads appear in its search results, Amazon considers ad bids.
-But it also prioritises high quality listings that are likely to please its customers.
+When choosing which ads appear in its search results Amazon considers ad bids.
+But it also prioritizes high quality listings that are likely to please its customers.

-Brands should use Amazon’s suggested bids for guidance.
-Then, to maximise your Amazon ACoS, you can increase keyword bids for high-converting listings.
-You can also reduce your CPC for listings with low conversions while you optimise their product pages.
+Brands should use Amazon's suggested bids for guidance.
+Then to maximize your Amazon ACoS you can increase keyword bids for high-converting listings.
+You can also reduce your CPC for listings with low conversions while you optimize their product pages.